Felix Manzanero Obituary which I wrote and appeared in American Lutherie: Journal of the Guild of American Luthiers, Number 139, Spring 2020:

 Felix Manzanero, Ole! (b.1937, d.
 August, 2019) By Ronald Fernandez

-By 1966 my father, John Fernandez, was importing guitars from Felix Manzanero Cabrera.
-He sold most of them through Seiko Sesoko in Anaheim.
-Some of these were bought by Laurindo Almeida and Manitas de Plata.
+By 1966 my father, John Fernandez, was importing guitars from Felix Manzanero Cabrera of Madrid.
+He sold most of them through Seiko Sesoko who owned All Guitar Center in Anaheim, California.
+Some of these guitars were bought by Laurindo Almeida and Manitas de Plata.

 I got to know Felix in 1967 when I attended summer school at the Universidad de Madrid.
-His shop was the first working shop I had seen.
+His shop was one of the first working shops I had seen.
 I was amazed.
-We became friends and occasionally stayed out late visiting strange eateries or playing tangos on his laud and my guitar in local mesons (traditional taverns).
-Among my memories in his shop was meeting Sabicas when he returned to Spain after a 30 year absence and playing farrucas with his brother, Diego.
+We became friends and occasionally stayed out late visiting strange eateries or playing tangos on his laud and my guitar in local mesons (traditional Spanish taverns).
+Among my memories in his shop was meeting Sabicas when he returned to Spain after a 30 year absence and playing farrucas with his brother Diego.

-In 1964 Felix opened a store at 12 Calle Santa Ana in the La Latina section of Madrid.
+In 1964 Felix opened a retail store with his workshop at 12 Calle Santa Ana in the Latina section of Madrid.
 There he built Madrid School guitars from old wood and taught his two sons to do the same.
-He also built experimental instruments such as an elliptical guitars, one without braces, several with soundboards of both cedar and spruce, and a laud with 12 sympathetic strings.
+He also built experimental instruments such as an elliptical guitar, one without braces, several with soundboards of both cedar and spruce, and a laud with 12 sympathetic strings.
 He developed a method for testing soundboards before permanently affixing them to the body.

-Over decades he acquired over 100 old instruments dating back to the 18th century.
-This collection is presently viewable on the web at: www.guitarrasmanzanero.com
+Over decades he acquired over 100 old guitars dating back to the 18th century.
+This collection had been viewable on the web at www.guitarrasmanzanero.com for many years.

 In 1985 he was invited by the Mexican Government to present a Course on Spanish Guitar Construction in Paracho, Michoacan.
 This was an important opportunity for Mexican makers.
-German Vazquez Rubio in Los Angeles, California told me he attended that course.
+German Vazquez Rubio in Los Angeles, California and Benito Huipe told me that they attended the course.

 He had a thick Madrid accent.
 His family had been in Madrid for many generations.
 Felix had a brother Pedro who had worked at the Ramirez shop and apparently did repairs (I never met him).

-He is survived by his charming wife Soledad, and his sons, Felix Jr. and Ivan.
-Ivan makes guitars, preserves the collection, and runs the business in the original shop.
+He was survived by his charming wife, Soledad, and his sons, Felix Jr. and Ivan.
+Ivan makes guitars, preserves the Manzanero Guitar Collection of Antique Instruments and runs the business in the original shop.

-Oh, yes, before I forget.
-Comedies and ham.
-Felix loved Spanish dried ham, in his Madrid flat he had a full leg of Patas Negras (the best Spanish ham) on a special holding device for easy access.
+Oh yes, before I forget, comedies and ham.
+Felix loved Spanish dried ham, in his Madrid flat (apartment) he had a full leg of Patas Negras (the best Spanish ham) and a special holding device located in the kitchen.
 In his living room he had small statues of the Marx Brothers and Laurel and Hardy.

 --------------------------------------------------------------------------